JDK8u341/Easy--PyRBAC-Core/README.md

 # Easy--PyRBAC-Core
-A junior high school student has nothing to write about RBAC core
+A simple RBAC core written by a junior high school student